As an avid solo female traveler and Norwegian native, I’ve explored my homeland’s stunning landscapes in countless ways over the years.

 From epic train journeys to wilderness camping, I’ve experienced Norway’s beauty and fierceness from every angle – often solo traveling.
 But nothing quite compares to my recent awe-inspiring solo adventure along Norway’s rugged coastline aboard a Hurtigruten ship.

-The Hurtigruten coastal voyage is an absolute must for any traveling woman seeking an iconic journey.
-On board, you will experience a mix of adventure, culture, history, and breathtaking scenery.
+The Hurtigruten coastal voyage is an absolute must for any traveling woman looking for an iconic journey.
+On board, you will experience a mix of adventure, culture, history, and breathtaking, rugged scenery.

-Traveling solo, you’ll have the freedom to soak in every moment of this spectacle at your own pace.
+Traveling solo, you’ll also have the freedom to soak in every moment of this spectacle completely at your own pace!

 Iconic Solo Female Travel Along The Norwegian Coast

-Often hailed as the “world’s most beautiful sea voyage,” this unique journey allows you to witness Norway’s ever-changing coastal landscape in all its glory from the comfort and safety of a well-equipped ship.
+Often hailed as the “world’s most beautiful sea voyage,” this utterly unique journey allows you to witness Norway’s ever-changing coastal landscape (and seasons.
+And weather) in all its glory from the comfort and safety of a small, cozy coastal cruise ship.

-In the Norwegian summer, the midnight sun over the landscape keeps you awake with golden light, and where the ethereal northern lights dance across winter skies.
+In the Norwegian summer, the midnight sun over the landscape will keep you awake with the low, golden light (so bring an eye mask, seriously), and the ethereal northern lights dance across winter skies.

-The authentic Hurtigruten voyage is an unparalleled opportunity to immerse yourself in Norway’s coastal characteristics and culture.
+The authentic Hurtigruten voyage is an unparalleled opportunity to discover Norway’s coastal characteristics and culture.

-From the deck of one of their ships, you’re not just observing Norway – you’re living in the middle of it, slowly becoming part of its slow coastal rhythm.
+From the deck of one of their ships, you’re not just observing Norway – you’re living in the middle of everyday life, up close, slowly becoming part of the lazy coastal rhythm.

 Why Hurtigruten is Perfect for Solo Female Travelers